The "North Carolina Gold Trail" is a mural acknowledging our

 Authority, the Arrowhead Artists and Artisans League, A3L, a local 501(c)(3)

 organization, and area artist, Linda Castren.
-The image shows two period
+The mural image shows two period

 gold miners, panning in a stream.
-The gold coin represents the region's first
+The gold coin in the mural represents the region's first

 gold mint, the Bechtler Mint, located in present day Rutherfordton, NC.
 Prior to the